-The distillate oil #2-fired auxiliary boiler is subject to the National Emission Standards for Hazardous Air Pollutants for Major Sources: Industrial, Commercial, and Institutional

-Boilers and Process Heaters, 40 CFR 63.7485, Subpart DDDDD.
-The unit subject to this rule include the following:
+The distillate oil #2-fired auxiliary boiler, identified as No. 2 Aux.
+Boiler is subject to the National Emission Standards for Hazardous Air Pollutants for Major Sources: Industrial, Commercial, and Institutional Boilers and Process Heaters, 40 CFR 63.7485, Subpart DDDDD.
+The unit subject to this rule includes the following:

-(1) Two (2) No. 2 distillate oil-fired auxiliary boilers, constructed in 1980, each with a heat input rate of 93.0 MMBTU/hour, and exhausting to stack SV3.
+(1) One (1) distillate oil #2-fired auxiliary boiler, identified as No. 2 Aux.
+Boiler, constructed in 1970, with a heat input rate of 20.0 MMBtu/hr and with no control equipment and exhausting to stack SV3.
+[40 CFR 63, Subpart DDDDD]